 Herman Maril Teaching and Research Gallery

-The Herman Maril Teaching and Research Gallery offers the unique opportunity for patrons to select and request works from our Permanent Collection to be displayed in the gallery.
-As a mechanism for researchers, educators, and the general public to encounter works that might influence their own philosophical and visual explorations, this gallery is intended to encourage the relationship between visual and intellectual pursuits.
-To request works from the collection for display in the Herman Maril Teaching and Research Gallery please browse our collection.
-One week’s notice is preferable.
-Special needs or requests can be directed to John Shipman, The Art Gallery’s director, at jshipman@umd.edu or (301) 405-1472.
-The Herman Maril Teaching and Research Gallery is open to the public during our hours of operation: Tuesday through Friday 11 AM to 4 PM, Saturday 1 PM to 4 PM.
+The Herman Maril Teaching and Research Gallery (HMTRG) offers the unique opportunity for students, faculty, and scholars to select and request works from the University of Maryland Art Gallery's permanent collection to be displayed in the gallery.
+As a mechanism for researchers and educators to encounter works that might influence their own philosophical and visual explorations, the HMTRG is intended to encourage the relationship between visual and intellectual pursuits.
+On occasions, the HMTRG also plays host to smaller, more focused exhibtions related to courses taught in Studio Art and Art History, among other related disciplines.
+Requests (depending on availability) can be directed to Melanie Ngyuen at melanien@umd.edu.
+The HMTRG is open to the public during the Art Gallery's regular hours of operation.

 About Herman Maril